aarondwi/together/README.md

 TODO
 -------------------------

-1. Add `cluster` implementation (multi-engine scalability)
-2. Add `joiner` implementation (waiting for multiple call at once)
+1. Add `joiner` implementation (waiting for multiple call at once)
-3. CI with github actions
+2. CI with github actions